The structure of Selmer groups and the Iwasawa main conjecture for elliptic curves

-Last, we discuss how the Iwasawa module structure of the fine Selmer groups over the cyclotomic tower can be understood via a version of the $p$-adic Birch and Swinnerton-Dyer conjecture (Theorem \ref{thm:main-structure-fine-iwasawa}).
-It is remarkable that the $p$-adic BSD conjecture also contains the structural information of fine Selmer groups over the Iwasawa algebra as Iwasawa modules.
+Last, we discuss how the Iwasawa module structure of the fine Selmer groups over the cyclotomic tower can be understood via a version of the $p$-adic BSD conjecture (Theorem \ref{thm:main-structure-fine-iwasawa}).
 The rest of this section is devoted to state the precise statements of all the results mentioned above.